trafiklab/trafiklab.se/content/api/netex-datasets/netex-regional/_index.md

   - /api/trafiklab-apis/netex-regional/licence/
 date: 2019-11-22
 ---
-{{% warning %}} **NeTEx files on Trafiklab will be upgraded to version 1.0.15.** <br>
-NeTEx version 1.0.11 will be upgraded to version 1.0.15 on October 28th, 2025.

-Version 1.0.15 includes breaking changes, these breaking changes only require minor adjustments.
-For example spelling fixes in the enums, such as `WHEECHAIR_ASSISTANCE` now corrected to `WHEELCHAIR_ASSISTANCE`

-More information will be sent by email to all users with an active NeTEx API key.
-{{% /warning %}}

 NeTEx regional is a set of NeTEx feeds of high quality.
 These feeds contain all data present in GTFS Regional, as well as additional data which can't be represented in GTFS.